JoshuaChen2048/mcp-server-weather/README.md

 This is my Agentic AI practice project for MCP server.

-This project implements a simple weather server that uses the `mcp` library to expose a single tool, `get_current_weather`, which fetches weather data from the [Open-Meteo API](https://open-meteo.com/).
+This project is a comprehensive weather tool server that uses the `mcp` library to provide a wide range of weather-related data from the [Open-Meteo API](https://open-meteo.com/).

 ## Features

+*   **Geocoding:** Convert city names to latitude and longitude.
+*   **Current Weather:** Get the latest weather conditions for any location.
+*   **Daily Forecasts:** Retrieve weather forecasts for up to 16 days.
-*   Provides current weather data for a given latitude and longitude.
+*   **Historical Data:** Access historical weather information for a given date range.
-*   Uses the `mcp` library to create a tool server.
-*   Asynchronously fetches data from the Open-Meteo API using `httpx`.
+*   **Air Quality:** Fetch air quality data, including particulate matter and various gas levels.
+*   **Asynchronous:** Uses `httpx` for efficient, non-blocking API requests.

 ## Requirements